How long does it take to become flexible with yoga?

-These injuries can be extremely bad when it comes to the neck, head and vertebrae motion.
-At times when your musculature is at low strength even a little bit of the stretch can cause cause it rupture or deform.
+These injuries can be extremely bad when it comes to the neck, head, and vertebrae motion.
+At times when your musculature is at low strength even a little bit of the stretch can cause it ruptures or deforms.

-People with a bone disease like osteomalacia or osteoporosis should also avoid doing yoga consistently.
+People with bone diseases like osteomalacia or osteoporosis should also avoid doing yoga consistently.
 Some of the poses may not harm un these conditions but many others do.
 People with bone diseases may cause a severe bone breakdown or fracture even with a minor posture performance.